×

 Swot Analysis of "China Netcom: Corporate Governance in China (A), Chinese Version" written by Regina Abrami, William C. Kirby, F. Warren McFarlan, Ning Xiangdong includes – strengths weakness that are internal strategic factors of the organization, and opportunities and threats that Netcom Governance facing as an external strategic factors.
 Some of the topics covered in China Netcom: Corporate Governance in China (A), Chinese Version case study are - Strategic Management Strategies, Government, Transparency and Leadership & Managing People.

-Some of the macro environment factors that can be used to understand the China Netcom: Corporate Governance in China (A), Chinese Version casestudy better are - – challanges to central banks by blockchain based private currencies, wage bills are increasing, technology disruption, increasing energy prices, banking and financial system is disrupted by Bitcoin and other crypto currencies, increasing commodity prices, competitive advantages are harder to sustain because of technology dispersion, cloud computing is disrupting traditional business models, increasing inequality as vast percentage of new income is going to the top 1%, etc
+Some of the macro environment factors that can be used to understand the China Netcom: Corporate Governance in China (A), Chinese Version casestudy better are - – competitive advantages are harder to sustain because of technology dispersion, technology disruption, geopolitical disruptions, cloud computing is disrupting traditional business models, talent flight as more people leaving formal jobs, challanges to central banks by blockchain based private currencies, increasing transportation and logistics costs, wage bills are increasing, customer relationship management is fast transforming because of increasing concerns over data privacy, etc

 12 Hrs